Historical Marker Details

 PIONEER AND STATEMAN

 James W. Nesmith, born in New Brunswick, Canada on July 23, 1820, was among the first emigrants to trek the Oregon Trail in 1843.
-He filed a land claim near present day Monmouth in 1844, and the following year took part in …
+He filed a land claim near present day Monmouth in 1844, and the following year took part in the formation of Oregon’s Provisional Government.
+Nesmith was elected to the Territorial Legislature in 1847, …

 Read More